Light7734/geodesuka/README.md

 - Included glslang as built in to the engine.

-- Moved to Vulkan (OpenGL is garbage)
+- Moved to Vulkan (OpenGL is garbage).

 # To Do List: